 I love presenting lesser known works and exposing audiences to wonderful composers outside of the mainstream.
 Schmitt fits that bill perfectly — and he certainly has a large output to draw from.
 I look forward to exploring it in depth.

 Likewise, we are definitely looking forward to Linda Ippolito’s continuing exploration of Florent Schmitt’s piano compositions — and of course we’re particularly grateful for her resurrection of Pupazzi.
 Now that she has brought the score to light, hopefully more pianists will take a look at this interesting and inventive music and add it to their repertoire.

 Moreover, just as he did with so many of his other piano scores, Florent Schmitt orchestrated six of the eight movements of Pupazzi (all but Aminte and Arlequin) for small orchestra.
 Those arrangements were published by A. Z. Mathot in 1911.

-The North American premiere performance of the orchestrated Pupazzi happened in 1916, with four of the numbers — Scaramouche, Damis, Clymène and Cassandre — played by the New York Philharmonic Orchestra under the direction of Walter Damrosch.
+The North American premiere performance of the orchestrated Pupazzi happened in 1916, with four of the numbers — Scaramouche, Damis, Clymène and Cassandre — played by the Symphony Society of New York under the direction of Walter Damrosch.
 New York City audiences had a further opportunity to hear Pupazzi in 1924, performed at the Henry Miller Theatre by the Little Symphony Orchestra conducted by Georges Barrère.